richelbilderbeek/wilson_et_al_pci_rr_review/README.md

 field.
 This will help us (1) identify the number of systematic reviews previously conducted, (2) summarise the focus of these reviews, and (3) assess the quality of reporting of these reviews.

+ * [richelbilderbeek: note to self: living evidence summary is described in Elliott et al. 'Living Systematic Reviews: An Emerging Opportunity to Narrow the Evidence-Practice Gap', 2016]

-###Search strategy
+### Search strategy

-We will search NCBI PubMed, Ovid Embase, and Web of Science to identify systematic reviews of animal models which use manipulations of 102 genes for which there is high confidence in a causal relationship to ASD.
+We will search NCBI PubMed, Ovid Embase, and Web of Science to identify systematic reviews of animal models which use manipulations of 102 genes [richelbilderbeek: how were these genes determined?] for which there is high confidence in a causal relationship to ASD.
 We will place no restriction on publication date or language.

-###Screening and annotation
+### Screening and annotation

 Two independent reviewers will screen studies based on full text.
 Included systematic reviews will be annotated for protocol availability, scope of the review, and inclusion criteria of the review.
 We will also assess the reporting of each included review using an adapted version of the PRISMA checklist.

-###Data management and reporting
+### Data management and reporting

 We will not conduct a meta-analysis.
 We will present a descriptive summary of data extracted from each included systematic review and score each included review against the adapted PRISMA checklist.

-Abstract word count: 213
+ * [richelbilderbeek: so the goal is to measure how well the PRISMA checklist is used in systematic reviews?]

 ## Keywords